peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

- * <i>stream</i>: A byte array in which a JSON text sequence is encoded.
-The byte array must either be empty or begin with a record separator byte (0x1e).
+ * <i>bytes</i>: A byte array in which a JSON text sequence is encoded.

 <b>Return Value:</b>

 A list of CBOR objects read from the JSON sequence.
 Objects that could not be parsed are replaced with  `null`  (as opposed to  `CBORObject.Null`  ) in the given list.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
-The parameter  <i>stream</i>
+The parameter  <i>bytes</i>
  is null.

  * PeterO.Cbor.CBORException: